halialm/Github-Collaboration/README.md

 - Go to your forked repository on GitHub.

-- Click Compare & pull request next to your feature/our-values branch.
+- Click Compare & pull request next to your our_values branch.

-- Ensure the base branch is main and the compare branch is feature/our-values.
+- Ensure the base branch is main and the compare branch is our_values.

 - Give your PR a clear title (e.g., "Add Our Values section").